martinjc/programming-intro/src/index.md

 title: "Introduction to Programming"
 ---

-This site contains the notes for a short introductory course in programming which introduces fundamental concepts of programming at a generic level, without getting into the details of specific programming languages.
+This site contains the notes for a short introductory course in programming which introduces fundamental concepts of programming at a generic level, *without getting into the details of specific programming languages*.

 It introduces: